Azure/AzOps/README.md

 # AzOps

-This repository contains the AzOps PowerShell cmdlets for developers and administrators to develop, deploy and manage Azure environments.
+This repository is for active development of the AzOps PowerShell cmdlets.
+For consumers of the module we recommend visiting the Starter repository.

 ## Getting started